Solve 4x 2 25 0

 2. Divide both sides by 4: This isolates x².
 The equation simplifies to: x² = -25/4

 3. Take the square root of both sides: Remember that the square root of a number has two solutions – a positive and a negative root.
-Therefore, we have: x = ±√(-25/4)
+Because of this, we have: x = ±√(-25/4)

 4. Simplify the square root: We encounter a negative number under the square root.
 This introduces imaginary numbers.
 The square root of -1 is defined as the imaginary unit i.
 We can rewrite the equation as: x = ±(√25/√4) * i = ±(5/2)i